-"You're still in touch with Pearly," Owen said.
-"Even though the byrus is dying on you, you're still hooked up.
-Is it . . ."
+'You're still in touch with Pearly,' Owen said.
+'Even though the byrus is dying on you, you're still hooked up.
+Is it . . .'
 He lifted a thumb to the back seat, where Duddits was leaning back.
 His shakes had eased, at least for the time being.

-"Sure," Henry said.
-"I had stuff from Duddits long before all this happened.
+'Sure,' Henry said.
+'I had stuff from Duddits long before all this happened.
 Jonesy, Pete, and Beaver did, too.
 We hardly noticed.
-It was just a part of our lives."
-Sure, that's right.
-Like all those thoughts about plastic bags and bridge abutments, and shotguns.
-Just a part of my life.
-"Now it's stronger.

-Maybe in time it'll drop back, but for now . . ."
+It was just a part of our lives.'
+Sure, that's tight.
+Like all those thoughts about plastic bags and bridge abutments, and shotguns. just apart of my life.
+'Now it's stronger.
+Maybe in time it'll drop back, but for now . . .
 He shrugged.
-"For now I hear voices."
+'For now I hear voices.'

-"Pearly."
+'Pearly.'